AugustNagro/augustnagro.github.io/_posts/2019-11-2-optimized-openjdk.md

 title: Build OpenJDK for a Big Speedup
 date: 2019-11-2
 ---
 Just-in-time compilation (JIT) is a beautiful thing, and Java leads the industry.
 But unlike C2, which compiles your class files with optimizations for a particular OS (mac), ISA (x86_64), and Architecture (Intel Broadwell), JVM distributions themselves are compiled **only** for OS and ISA.
-This enables portability while reduce the number of build combinations for vendors.
+This enables portability while reducing the number of build combinations for vendors.

 The native code running alongide your Java app, like C1 and the garbage collector, is significant.
-The question is, if we compile OpenJDK for our given architecture, will app throughput improve in a significant way?
+The question is, if we compile OpenJDK for our own architecture, will app throughput improve in a significant way?
 The answer appears to be yes.

 ### Building the JDK
 We'll be comparing [AdoptOpenJDK](https://adoptopenjdk.net/)'s Mac OpenJDK 13, and a custom-built OpenJDK 13.
 Both are the same build, 33.
 These are my build instructions: